cermak-petr/actor-transfermarkt/README.md

 ## Cost of usage

-Using our basic plan, the scraper's run will cost you around **2.5 USD credits** per 1000 scraped results.
+Using our basic plan, the scraper's run will cost you around **2.5 USD credits per 1000 scraped results**.
 For more details about the plans we offer, platform credits and usage, see the [platform pricing page](https://apify.com/pricing/actors).

 If you're not sure how much credit you've got on your plan and whether you might need to upgrade, you can always check your limits in the *Settings* -> *Usage and Billing* tab in [your Console](https://console.apify.com/).
 The easiest way to know how many credits your actor will need is to perform a test run.